pos17/CityMadness/README.md

 ## INTRODUCTION
 Project developed for the course "Creative Programming and Computing", held in the Master degree of [Music and Acoustic Engineering](https://suono.polimi.it/), based in [Politecnico di Milano](https://www.polimi.it/).
-  The project aims at the production of generative music through the combination of different melodic and rythmic music styles, different instruments.
-Every component is represented by a simple and friendly visual component, combining the various components the user can build a visual and musical environment.
+  The project aims at providing to the user a different way to explore a city map, using visual and sound feedbacks to guide it towards interesting points of the city

 ### Introduction Video